-Management of the content of the Chambers website is the responsibility of Chambers' Resources and Business Development Manager.
+Management of the content of the Chambers website is the responsibility of Chambers' Management Committee, the Senior Clerk and the DPO.
 Changes to the website can only take place on their authorisation.
 This includes:

-- Ensuring content is up to date - Approving new or revised documents for publication - Ensuring content does not infringe copyright - Specifying conditions for downloading material - Ensuring compliance with the Equality & Diversity Act 2010 and in doing so considering the accessibility of the site for those who are less able

-• Ensuring the provision of a privacy notice explaining how any data collected from visitors will be managed
+- Ensuring content is up to date - Approving new or revised documents for publication - Ensuring content does not infringe copyright - Specifying conditions for downloading material - Ensuring compliance with the Equality & Diversity Act 2010 and in doing so considering the accessibility of the site for those who are less able - Ensuring the provision of a privacy notice explaining how any data collected from visitors will be managed